mazhaf/installing-Docker-and-Portainer-on-a-Raspberry-Pi-Zero-W/README.md

 You will learn how to:
 - Update and upgrade the Raspberry Pi OS
-- Install Docker and manage it
+- Install Docker and manage it without `sudo`
 - Install Portainer for container management via a web UI
 - Deploy and run n8n as a Docker stack using Portainer
 - Access and start using n8n for workflow automation